tduyng/tduyng.github.io/content/blog/2025-11-30-neovim-git-tools/index.md

 Git integration shows you what changed.
 Which lines you added.
 Which you deleted.
 Who wrote this line.
 When it was changed.
 All without leaving Neovim.

-## What we'll use
+We already setup snacks.nvim in [part 4](https://tduyng.com/blog/vim-pack-and-snacks/).
+That gives us many Git utilities:

+- `<leader>gb` - Show git branches
+- `<leader>gl` - Show git logs
+- `<leader>gs` - Show git status
+- `<leader>gd` - Show git diff
+  ...etc

+Snacks.nvim already wraps `lazygit`.
+That handles a lot of Git work.
+But it still misses some features:

+- Show changes directly in the buffer
+- Blame individual lines
+- Show diffs in splits
+- Resolve conflicts

+To get these features, I use two plugins: gitsigns.nvim and diffview.nvim

 **gitsigns.nvim** - Shows git changes in the sign column.
 Blame lines.
 Stage hunks.
 Navigate changes.

 **diffview.nvim** - View diffs in a split.
 Compare branches.
 See file history.
-Review changes before commit, resolve conflicts
+Review changes before commit.
+Resolve conflicts

 ## Setup git tools